JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 You may need to modify one line in the script to set the data_root directory and maybe more when you made other changes in script_generate_pictures.py.

-In short it reads the data, prepares data for training, creates an empty model, trains the model and saves it.
+In short it reads the data, prepares data for training, creates an empty model, trains the model and saves 2 files.

-It also saves labels so we can translate the output values which are between 0 and 1 to text when we use the model.
+It saves the model but also saves labels so the test script we use later can translate the output values, which are between 0 and 1, to text.

 There is much additional explanation in the script which you may be interested in.

 You will find 2 active intermediate layers and a 3rd which you can activate by removing two # signs.

+It also explains about the weights and more in the different layers so I dive into the code.

+I use the time command to run the script to get a time report at the end:

-NOTE: make sure to use a wide terminal window or you will see a lot of lines.....
+(make sure to use a wide terminal window or you will see a lot of lines.....)

-I use the time command to get a time report at the end which looks like:

 ```